 With bitcoin becoming increasingly popular and increasing in value as the years go by, many of you may be wondering how to accept bitcoin for your business.

 Because public interest in the currency is spiking, and corporations are pouring money into bitcoin, it has often been touted as the future of commerce and finance.
-So, it is a normal reaction to wonder how to incorporate it into your business.
+So, it is normal to wonder how to incorporate it into your business.
 But how do you do it?

 Why Accept Bitcoin For Your Business?

-Increasingly, mainstream businesses are beginning to accept cryptocurrency, and particularly bitcoin, as payments in their stores.
+Increasingly, mainstream businesses are beginning to accept cryptocurrency, particularly bitcoin, as payments in their stores.
 For some, this massively increases attraction to the business, as it is convenient and secure.